apache/metron/metron-platform/metron-enrichment/README.md

 Just like the global config, the format is a JSON stored in zookeeper.
 The configuration is a complex JSON object with the following top level fields:

-* `index` : The name of the sensor
-* `batchSize` : The size of the batch that is written to the indices at once.
 * `enrichment` : A complex JSON object representing the configuration of the enrichments
 * `threatIntel` : A complex JSON object representing the configuration of the threat intelligence enrichments